 It’s a given that if you’re doing any type of marketing, especially online marketing, that you measure it.
-You probably already have Google Analytics installed, and maybe you even look at the data here and there.
+You probably already have Google Analytics installed (or at least you should), and maybe you even look at the data here and there.
 That’s great.
 Google recently moved to the Universal code.
-Have you changed yours or do you still have the legacy code installed?
+Have you changed yours or do you still have the legacy code installed.

 Now let’s say you run a Facebook ad campaign to a landing page.
 Facebook ads need to have a conversion tracking pixel installed – a piece of code that displays a hidden pixel on the “Thank you” page.
 This shows that if that pixel gets displayed, that the person completed the task you were advertising for, like successfully registering for an event or purchasing something.

 Now let’s say that you’re using CrazyEgg to measure people’s interactions and clicks on your website.
 Now you have to install a different set of code onto each page.

 Every time you need to make changes to your code or add yet another snippet of code to your website, it gets very messy.
 You have to muck around in the PHP or other files to get it inserted in the right place.

 - Does it go in the <head> section or in the footer just before the closing </body> tag?

 - Did you successfully get it in all pages or do you have to install it on a single page?

 It gets complicated, and you risk screwing up your code and breaking your site.
 Put it in the wrong place, and the next time you upgrade your CMS like WordPress, it may overwrite your changes.
 Or you have to pay a developer to install it every time you need to make a change.
 Ugh.